Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 The `handlePageParameters()` method allows handling the new `PageParametersModel` provided by the `NavigationNotifier` (e.g., when the user opens a deep link, navigates back, etc.).

-Once we need to add new `PageParametersModel` to some page, we should update the corresponding `ChangeNotifier` of this page to implement the `PageNotifier` interface, implement the logic of applying the received `PageParametersModel`, and the logic of updating `PageParametersModel` of this page.
+Once we need to add a new `PageParametersModel` to some page, we should update the corresponding `ChangeNotifier` of this page to implement the `PageNotifier` interface, implement the logic of applying the received `PageParametersModel`, and the logic of updating the `PageParametersModel` of this page.

 Since applying the `PageParametersModel` is page-specific, the implementation details of applying the `PageParametersModel` by any `PageNotifier` are not considered in this design document.